 If you require more information or would like to talk to access any of our services, please call +1 (613) 722-6521 ext.
 6508.

-Clinicians and emergency departments referring patients to the Rapid Access Addiction Medicine Clinic for alcohol or opioid use should:
+Emergency Department and Community Clinicians referring patients to the Rapid Access Addiction Medicine Clinic for problematic alcohol and/or opioid use should:

 Please call +1 (613) 722-6521 ext.
 6508 if you need additional information.